-In this tutorial we will show you how to install FreeIPA on Ubuntu 16.04 LTS.
-For those of you who didn’t know, FreeIPA is an open source identity management system for Linux/Unix environments which provides centralized account management and authentication, like Microsoft Active Directory or LDAP.
+In this tutorial, we will show you how to install FreeIPA on Ubuntu 16.04 LTS.
+For those of you who didn’t know, FreeIPA is an open-source identity management system for Linux/Unix environments that provides centralized account management and authentication, like Microsoft Active Directory or LDAP.

 Install FreeIPA on Ubuntu 16.04 LTS